apolyakov/dog-breed-classifier/README.md

 ## Instructions

 To run the neural network, follow these instructions:
+* download the dataset and place it under `path/to/project` folder
 * download [DogInceptionV3Data.npz](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogInceptionV3Data.npz)
 which consists of pretrained InceptionV3 model and place it under `path/to/project/bottleneck_features/` folder.
 This will significantly reduce training time
 * obtain the necessary Python packages (see `requirements.txt`) and switch Keras backend to Tensorflow